 blessed are the curious, for they shall have adventures.

-My friend and I climbed two flights of wooden stairs to the first floor before meeting with Chief (Mrs) Doyin, she was a bit busy with her records.
-Once free, she answered all of our questions about Susanne Wenger.
+We climbed two flights of wooden stairs to the first floor before meeting with Chief (Mrs) Doyin Faniyi but she was a bit busy at the time, entertaining her guest and taking down some important notes.

-She’s known for working with figures such as His Royal Majesty Iyiola Oyewale Matanmi III, the former Ataoja of Osogboland.
+She’s known for working with exemplary figures such as His Royal Majesty Iyiola Oyewale Matanmi III, the former Ataoja of Osogboland.

-Fun Fact: There’s no restriction on taking photos of yourself or the artworks in Mama Susanne’s House.
+Fun Fact: There’s no restriction on taking photos of yourself or the many artworks in Mama Susanne’s House.

 Why Mama Susanne Wenger’s House is the best Cultural Centre in Osogbo…

-Mama with the New Sacred Art Movement contributed to many artworks in the Grove, she is known for naming a bunch of them.
+Mama with the New Sacred Art Movement contributed to many artworks in the Grove, and she is known for naming a bunch of them.

-If you’ve been to Osogbo in the past, especially when it’s time for Osun-Osogbo Festival in August, you’ll see how important the Grove is to yoruba pilgrims from all over the world and yes!
+If you’ve been to Osogbo in the past, especially when it’s time for Osun-Osogbo Festival in August, you’ll discover how important the Grove is to yoruba pilgrims from all over the world and yes!
 Susanne made all of that possible.

 The building has ornamental doors, columns, walls and asthetics.
-Also, the tables, chairs and benches were mesmerising products of wood carving or metalwork and many artworks downstairs were exhibited for sale.
-I had an incredible experience at the house of the art maestro…
+Also, the tables, chairs and benches are mesmerising products of wood carving or metalwork and many artworks downstairs are actually exhibited for sale.

 “She is not dead.
 She lives through her works.
 She only has become an Orisha.
 She only slept, she didn’t die.” – Susanne Wenger Follower